markcarey/dragnpuff/README.md

 ### Cast Actions

 - *Breath Fire*.
 After installing this cast action, Farcaster users can use it on any cast of other players from opposing Houses, to "breathe fire" on the target house.
 Successful fire-breathing can be shared by casting the "Breathed Fire Frame" mentioned above.

+# How it was built

+All code for DragN'Puff and House of the DragNs was written duing the **Onchain Summer Buildathon** hackathon in June 2024.
+Artwork for the DragN'Puff NFT collection was mostly completed before the hackathon.

+## Onchain - Contracts Deployed to Base

+Two contracts were deployed to Base Mainnet during June 2024:

+- `DragNPuff.sol` - ERC721 contract for the DragN'Puff NFT collection.
+Supports functions permission-gated functions `safeMint()` and `safeMintBatch()` and ERC721 votes to support future goverance voting.
+The contract is setup in a modular that relies on AccessControl to enabling minting via other contracts or trusted users.
+- `ERC721Minter.sol` - This contract was written as the primary minting interface, supporting two price points and a pre-sale mechanism.
+Open for 24 hours, the presale was available to holders of 100,000+ $NOM.
+Now in the opublic mint phase, minters pay different prices in ETH based on their $NOM holdings.

+The above structure was chosen for flexibility, as the minter contract can be replaced at any time, or a second minter contract could be added, possibly employing different mechanisms for minting (auctions, airdrops, token streaming, etc.)

+## Server

+Server-side elements include:

+- *Firebase Functions*.
+Powering Farcaster frames, api endpoints, and rendering NFT metadata and images
+- *Google Firestore*.
+Data store for gameplay scores and actions.
+- *Google Cloud Storage*.
+Storage of high-resolution (4000px x 4000px) NFT images, thumbnails, and JSON metadata.

+### 3rd Party APIs

+The following were used by the Frame and Cast Action functions:

+- *Airstack*.
+APIs for frame validation and querying for all of the DragNs owned by a speific Farcaster user.
+- *Neynar*.
+APIs for get Farcaster user data, and to send casts of behalf of a bot user

 # Summary